loggedin/numerical-methods/README.md

 ## euler-heun.py

 This script uses both Euler and Heun's methods to solve the differential equation that describes radioactive decay.
-A figure containing tow graphs is produced: the upper graph plots both numeric decay curves, as well as the analytic solution, against time; the lower graph plots the absolute relative error in the numeric decay curves against time.
+A figure containing two graphs is produced: the upper graph plots both numeric decay curves, as well as the analytic solution, against time; the lower graph plots the absolute relative error in the numeric decay curves against time.

 	python3 euler-heun.py